squadboddy/pendle/Readme.md

 7. **pendle.base_protocols**: Similar to the wallet scanner, configure for each protocol as needed.
    - Adjust prices, multipliers, and point rates according to protocol rules and updates.

+### Dynamic points price calculation

+## Prerequisites:
+- To use this module you need to set your `dun_api_token` to config file.
+- To register this token you need to sign up/ in to `https://dune.com`.
+- Then open profile setting (`https://dune.com/settings/api`) -> "create new api key"

+## Configuration
+1. **dynamic_points_price_enabled**: Set to `false` to disable points price calculation based on chain analytics.
+If module is turn on, got prices will overwrite config point prices.
+If you want to use just some of them.
+You can run this module, take the required prices, add them to other parts of config.
+Then disable module and run other functionalities again.
+2. **dynamic_points_price.renzo**:
+- `airdrop_tokens_amount`: setup amount of tokens which will be distributed at the end of the season.
+By default, the amount for second season set.
+- `previous_season_points`: setup amount of tokens which was distributed at the end of the previous season.
+By default, the amount by the start of second season set.
+- `custom_multiplier`: you can set specific multiplier if you think that tvl will grow, additional multiplier will be added or something like this.
+- `default_point_per_hour`: Base rate of point accumulation per ETH without multipliers.
+- `season_date_end`: Sets the predicted end date of the season.
+3. **dynamic_points_price.kelp**:
+- `fdv`: Estimated value of protocol in TGE.
+It's just a prediction based on your own calculation and experience.
+- `drop_distribution_percent`: Estimated drop percent from FDV.
+It's only just a prediction based on similar protocols TGE.
+- `custom_multiplier`: you can set specific multiplier if you think that tvl will grow, additional multiplier will be added or something like this.
+- `default_point_per_hour`: Base rate of point accumulation per ETH without multipliers.
+- `season_date_end`: Sets the predicted end date of the season.
+4. **dynamic_points_price.zircuit**:
+- `fdv`: Estimated value of protocol in TGE.
+It's just a prediction based on your own calculation and experience.
+- `drop_distribution_percent`: Estimated drop percent from FDV.
+It's only just a prediction based on similar protocols TGE.
+- `custom_multiplier`: you can set specific multiplier if you think that tvl will grow, additional multiplier will be added or something like this.
+- `default_point_per_hour`: Base rate of point accumulation per ETH without multipliers.
+- `season_date_end`: Sets the predicted end date of the season.

+## Methodology
+- renzo: described in `dynamic_points_price/renzo.py` file
+- kelp: described in `dynamic_points_price/kelp.py` file
+- zircuit: described in `dynamic_points_price/zircuit.py` file